workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 Sometimes with LC-MS techniques, a deviation in retention time occurs from a sample to another.
 In particular, this is likely to be observed when you inject large sequences of samples.

-This optional step aims to correct retention time drift for each peak among samples.
-The correction is based on what is called *well behaved peaks*, that are peaks found in all samples or at least in most of the samples.
+This optional step aims at correcting retention time drift for each peak among samples.
+The XCMS package provides two algorithms to do so.
 [Check slides from 20 to 22](../../tutorials/lcms-preprocessing/slides.html#20),
-you will find additional material to help you understand the retention time correction algorithm.
+you will find additional material to help you understand the retention time correction algorithms.
+In this training material we will focus on the "PeakGroups" method.

+This correction is based on what is called *well behaved peaks*.
+One characteristic of these peaks is that they are found in all samples or at least in most of the samples.
 Sometimes it is difficult to find enough peaks present in all samples.
 The user can define a percentage of the total number of samples in which a peak should be found to be considered a well behaved peak.
 This parameter is called *minimum required fraction of samples*.